cypress-io/cypress-documentation/source/guides/guides/network-requests.md

 {% note info %}
 # {% fa fa-graduation-cap %} What you'll learn

-- How Cypress enables you to stub out the back end with {% url `cy.route()` route %}
+- How Cypress enables you to stub out the back end with {% url `cy.http()` http %}
 - What tradeoffs we make when we stub our network requests
 - How Cypress visualizes network management in the Command Log
-- How to use Fixtures to reuse XHR responses
-- How to use Aliases to refer back to XHR requests and wait on them
+- How to use Aliases to refer back to requests and wait on them
 - How to write declarative tests that resist flake
 {% endnote %}